Seeing Some of Ireland’s Nature

 That’s it?
 Exposed rock?

 It may not seem like much but it’s actually very beautiful.
+I particularly love the areas along the Wild Atlantic Way.
 I went both in winter and summer and both looked about the same.
 There’s something so timeless about it that makes it so ethereal.
 A huge bonus is you don’t need to plan your trip around a certain time of year or date to enjoy the Burren.

 The Cliffs of Moher

 If you do go inside the visitor’s centre, it actually does have an extensive exhibit on the nature and wildlife that can be seen at the Cliffs of Moher and that area of Ireland.
-They also have a small cafe if you’re hungry.
+Of course they also have information on Irish names and heritage if you are descended from the Emerald Isle.

 Up in Northern Ireland is one of the most unusual natural places in Ireland: Giant’s Causeway.
 This square- and other geometrically-shaped stone is incredibly unique and fascinating to look at.
 They’re prism-shaped, uniform, and expansive.
 Again, you can visit for free but the visitor’s centre is an extra fee.
-The centre is also quite informative about how the volcanic activity created this stone.
+The centre is also quite informative about how the volcanic activity created this stone as well as the legend behind it.

 The Carrick-a-Rede Bridge is something a few people put on their bucket lists.
-The area is also quite pretty and it’s only a 15-20 minute drive away from the Causeway.
+I was too chicken to walk across!
+However the area is also quite pretty and it’s only a 15-20 minute drive away from the Causeway.

 Wicklow Mountains National Park